ibexa/documentation-user/docs/personalization/review_perso_performance.md

 Revenue-through-recommendations is an additional monetary value that resulted from the clicked recommendations.
-It is calculated by summing up the revenue coming from products that users have purchased within 30 minutes from clicking a recommendation.
+It's calculated by summing up the revenue coming from products that users have purchased within 30 minutes from clicking a recommendation.

 Purchased recommendations is the number of products sold, without any